 Around Christmastime, people are in need of additional storage space to hide presents and clear space for guests.

-If you have extra storage space, you can rent out storage on the site Store At My House.
+You can rent out storage on the site Store At My House if you have extra storage space.

 Your neighbors can safely store their Santa gifts in your backyard shed, and you can earn some easy extra money.